Header Banner

-How To: Do an alternating superman back exercise on a ball
+How to Do an alternating superman back exercise on a ball

 Alternating supermans are ideal for strengthening the deeper muscles of the lumbar spine.
 The abdominal muscles are also heavily involved in stabilizing the core during this exercise.